 MediaLab also looked at how to increase an outlet's reach and create spaces for innovating and experimenting with approaches.

 Three MediaLabs were held between 2020 and 2022, developed and conducted by FPP with support from DW Akademie.
 More than 100 media professionals took part, including Knaudt and Puerta.
-"Obstacles facing media outlets range from how to connect with audiences to how to survive financially," said FPP executive director, Renán Estenssoro.
-"Through the labs, journalists now know ways to overcome those obstacles."
+"Obstacles for media outlets range from how to connect with audiences to how to survive financially," said FPP executive director, Renán Estenssoro.
+"Through the labs, journalists have learned how to overcome those obstacles."

 The Bolivian Fundación para el Periodismo (FPP) has worked with DW Akademie since 2014 and was a DW Akademie strategic partner from 2019 - 2022.
 The "Idealab: Creating new media, a shared task" was launched in 2019, and in five Bolivian cities gathered feedback from civil society on the type of media that the country needed.
 The "MediaLabs: New Generation" initiative ran in 2022 and was based on the study's results.
 Supported by DW Akademie, the project was funded by the German Federal Ministry for Development and Cooperation (BMZ).